 2.4.
 Task Design

 Participants performed a probabilistic reversal learning task, which included 160 trials and comprised around 15 minutes.
-The task was programmed in Matlab (The MathWorks, Natick, MA) with Psychtoolbox.
+The task was programmed in Matlab (The MathWorks, Natick, MA) with Psychtoolbox (Boehme, Reiter).
 On every trial, participants had to decide between two cards, depicting a different geometric stimulus.
-The underlying reward structure was not explicitly instructed but could be inferred: reward probabilites associated with the two choice options were anticorrelated (i.e. whenever card A was rewarded, card B was a loss and vice versa).
-Furthermore, Participants were informed on the probabilistic nature of the task: the respective winning card was only rewarded in 80% of all trials.
-Right-side versus left-side location of the stimulus was randomized.
+The underlying reward structure was not explicitly instructed but could be inferred: reward probabilities associated with the two choice options were anticorrelated (i.e. whenever card A was rewarded, card B was punished and vice versa).
+Furthermore, participants were informed on the probabilistic nature of the task: the respective winning card was only rewarded in 80% of all trials.
+Right-side versus left-side location of the stimulus was randomized on each trial.
 After a fixed number of trials, contingencies reversed and these reversals repeated over the middle experimental phase (see Figure 2).
-Participants were instructed to win as much money as possible and paid out a monetary bonus at the end of the experiment.
+Participants were instructed to win as much money as possible and received a monetary bonus at the end of the experiment.
 Participants in both groups were matched on differences in proportion of the number of informative and misleading events between the two sessions because feedback was drawn probabilistically.
-Therefore, another 8 participants were not included in the final sample.
+Due to a technical error in the task script, 8 participants had to be excluded from the final sample, leaving a total of 28 participants for final analyses.